 And while I am here, let me also ask you a question.
 I have the vague impression that there are not so many people left working on string theory as ‘the theory of everything’ and instead most are now doing AdS/CFT and extensions thereof (dS, time-dependent, etc), dualities in general and applications.
 Do you share this impression?This comment is a mixture of truths that are unfortunate – while she is happy about them – as well as some untruths and deep misunderstandings.
 To mention an example of the latter, it's complete nonsense to suggest that the research into string/M-theoretical dualities is not a "research of string theory as a theory of everything".
 It is arguably the key part of the foundational, big-picture work on string theory.
 Dualities (and the foundational parts of the AdS/CFT research, too) are important for our understanding what string theory is; and they are crucial for a mapping and understanding of realistic vacua, too.

 When it comes to the atmosphere in the broader public, I surely do share her impression, however.
-Opportunist cowards such as Clifford Johnson and, to a lesser extent, Moshe Rozali prefer good relationships with aggressive subpar scientists such as Sabine Hossenfelder.
-So in many cases, it's dishonest zeroes similar to hers who determine the discourse while the likes of Rozali and Johnson shut their mouth about the actual status of string theory, minimize their research into far-reaching aspects of the theory because they saw that there are people who are hostile towards it, and reduce themselves to the masters of the "toolbox" whose main purpose is not to offend anyone.
+Opportunist cowards such as Clifford Johnson and, to a lesser extent, Moshe Rozali prefer good relationships with combative critics of physics who still like to frame themselves as physicists, too.
+So in many cases, it's dishonest people of this kind who determine the discourse while the likes of Rozali and Johnson shut their mouth about the actual status of string theory, minimize their research into far-reaching aspects of the theory because they saw that there are people who are hostile towards it, and reduce themselves to the masters of the "toolbox" whose main purpose is not to offend anyone.

 Every competent high-energy theoretical physicist knows that the evidence supports string theory's being a "theory of everything" at least as much as it did 20 or 30 years ago.
-But most of these people are unfortunately not courageous so most people never learn that the Internet and newspapers has been flooded by false demagogy produced by subpar pseudointellectuals such as Hossenfelder.
+But most of these people are unfortunately not courageous so most people never learn that the Internet and newspapers has been flooded by false demagogy produced by subpar pseudointellectuals.

 Clifford Johnson replied by a tirade basically against string theory's being a unifying theory of all interactions.
 Random posters mix random ideas from random preprints into this conceptual debate.
 At least Moshe Rozali writes something sensible about the complex operations that tests of a theory typically demand.